Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 For more elbow room, you can simply remove the closet door(s).

-To “hide” the space if needed, simply add floor-length curtains to a tension rod and secure it in the top of the door frame, as in the picture below.
+To “hide” the space if needed, add floor-length curtains to a tension rod.
+Then secure it at the top of the door frame, as in the picture below.
 You can easily add a Command hook to the wall to hold the curtain back while in use.

 Get your craft room organized with these great ideas.
 Whether you have a craft room, closet, or floor space, these ideas get your crafts neatly organized!